sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 **Recreate ZBrush's subdivisions in Blender**

-1. Add Multires modifier to low and and subdivision levels to it
+1. Add Multires modifier to low and subdivision levels to it
 2. Add Shrinkwrap to low, select the high and apply it

 Or use the [Sculpt Layers](https://blendermarket.com/products/sculpt-layers)